 Sa Kasanova (aka: Kassidy)

 It was not until the winter session in 2020 that Little Bits started to use Kassidy in the lessons where he found a new following with his popularity.
 Kassidy does like his riders to keep engaged and is willing to perform the movements but only when asked correctly and will always try his best.
 His small stature and wider frame make him easy to ride.
-Kassidy’s best friend is Remy, and you can often find them in the field snoozing together.
 Kassidy does love horse treats but because he is such an easy keeper, is not allowed any snacks.

-Standing in a field is a grey Percheron-Fjord cross gelding called Luke.
+Standing in a field is a grey Percheron-Fjord cross standing in a field is a grey Percheron-Fjord cross gelding called Luke.
 He is stunning with his long flowing mane and tail, looking like a steed that would carry his rider into battle.
 Luke will sweet talk you over to visit for a scratch and a possible treat, but he is not allowed any treats as he is on a very special diet (though he would argue he is still hungry).
 He will also pose for cameras and loves the close-up and personal shots.

-Luke was born in 2003 making him 19 years old.
-Luke is privately owned and his owner travel quite far to purchase him and bringing him back to Whitemud to live.
+Luke was born in 2003 and is privately owned and his owner travel quite far to purchase him and bringing him back to Whitemud to live.
 She fell in love with his spunky spirit and loveable gaze.
 Once he arrived, Luke needed a lot exercising with all his energy and started classes with more advanced riders in the WELCA program.
 For his size, Luke is smooth to ride and has a high step when excited.

 It was a few years before Luke was ready to be used in the Little Bits program.
 He needed to learn to slow down and be chill.
 Luke is a favorite with leaders because of his good nature and has become one of the horses that can be ridden by riders that both need more assistance and off lead.
 You need to watch your toes as Luke does like to walk close beside you.

 In July 2018, a very cherubic bay gelding named Big Mike arrived at Whitemud.
 Big Mike is a Welsh Cob which is a breed known for their diversity and calmness and was chosen as a prefect mount for his size and attitude for both the Little Bits and WELCA program.
 When he arrived and started to settle in, Big Mike needed to have a slight name change as there was already a horse named "Big" at the stable so, his name was shortened to Mike.
-He was born on June 1, 2002 which makes him 20 years old this year.
+He was born on June 1, 2002.

 Mike started with the WELCA program and was so good, he was then introduced into the Little Bits program in the fall of 2018 where he became a hit.
 Being a large Welsh Cob, Mike is only 14 hh but don’t let his size fool you because he can make even the largest rider sit well on his back.
 Mike is smooth and helps keep his riders balanced on top of him.
 Mike can be ridden by both independent riders and those that require more help on his back and leaders adore Mikes loving and curious nature.